saaracastro/saaracastro/README.md

  I'm brasilian from Salvador-BA☀️

  I'm social worker 👩‍⚕️

- I have been learning about tecnology in master 💻
+ I have been learning JavaScript and Python 💻

 ### Find me:
 <a href= "https://www.linkedin.com/in/saaracastro/" target="_blank">